Darkness

 “In the cracks of light I dreamed of you”

-The cracks of light represent recovery breaking through the gray depression, the first signs of hope emerging from the speaker's sustained darkness.
+The cracks of light represent recovery breaking through the grey depression, the first signs of hope emerging from the speaker's sustained darkness.

 “I want your midnights”